Carlos Ulberg: Dana White's Contender Series

 Ulberg competed at Dana White's Contender Series 34 on 4 November 2020 and earned himself a UFC contract via a first round knockout of Bruno Oliveira.

 Ultimate Fighting Championship

 Ulberg made his UFC debut on 6 March 2021 at UFC 259 where he faced Kennedy Nzechukwu.
 Ulberg had Nzechukwu in trouble early with a flurry of strikes, but quickly became exhausted and ultimately lost the fight via knockout in the second round.
 This fight earned him the Fight of the Night award.

 Ulberg faced Fabio Cherant on 12 February 2022 at UFC 271.
 He won the fight via unanimous decision.

 Ulberg faced Tafon Nchukwi on 25 June 2022, at UFC on ESPN: Tsarukyan vs. Gamrot.
 He won via TKO in the first round.

-Ulberg faced Nicolae Negumereanu on November 12, 2022, at UFC 281.
+Ulberg faced Nicolae Negumereanu on 12 November 2022, at UFC 281.
 He won the fight via knockout in the first round.

+Ulberg faced Ihor Potieria on 13 May 2023, at UFC on ABC 4.
+He won the fight via technical knockout in the first round.
+This win earned him the Performance of the Night award.

+Ulberg faced Da Un Jung on 10 September 2023, at UFC 293.
+He won the fight via a rear-naked choke submission in round three.

+Ulberg was scheduled to face Dominick Reyes on 20 January 2024, at UFC 297.
+However, in late December 2023, it was announced that match was off due to an injury sustained by Ulberg.
+The pair was rescheduled to meet at UFC on ESPN 54 on 30 March 2024.
+However, on 23 January it was announced that Reyes had withdrawn from the fight and was replaced by Alonzo Menifield.
+On 20 February 2024 it was reported that the fight against Menifield was rescheduled for UFC on ESPN 56 on 11 May 2024.
+Ulberg knocked out Menifield 12 seconds into the first round.
+This fight earned him another Performance of the Night award.

+Ulberg was scheduled to replace Khalil Rountree Jr., and face former UFC Light Heavyweight champion Jamahal Hill on 29 June 2024, at UFC 303.
+However, Hill withdrew due to injury, and was replaced by Anthony Smith.
+Subsequently, one week before the event, Ulberg pulled out of the bout due to injury and was replaced by Roman Dolidze.

+Ulberg faced Volkan Oezdemir on November 23, 2024, at UFC Fight Night 248.
+He won the fight by unanimous decision.

+Ulberg faced former UFC Light Heavyweight champion Jan Błachowicz on March 22, 2025 at UFC Fight Night 255.
+He won the close fight by unanimous decision.
+8 out of 12 media outlets scored the bout for Ulberg.

+Ulberg faced former UFC Light Heavyweight Championship challenger Dominick Reyes in the main event on 28 September 2025 at UFC Fight Night 260.
+He won the fight via knockout in round one.
+This fight earned him another Performance of the Night award.